 If you need to make a complaint, start by checking the school’s complaints policy.
 You can also ask your state or territory education department or Catholic or independent school association about what to do.

 A disability advocate might be able to help you make a complaint.
 With an advocate’s help, you could negotiate with the school for the best outcome for your child.
 You can find a disability advocate through autism support groups, websites and parent communities.

 Once you and the school have discussed your concerns, the next step is giving the school time to investigate and do something about the situation.

 Organise at least one follow-up meeting so the school can explain what it has done and what has happened as a result.
-The focus of these meetings should be on the behaviour in the situation, not the person.

-– Sarah, mother of a child with autism spectrum disorder (ASD)
+– Sarah, mother of an autistic child